jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 15 - dilution and accretion, interest, temperature, decomposition and growth, second order processes.md

 I've seen these differential equations be either separable or linear.

-I believe that they are linear whenever both $inflowConcentration \neq 0$ and $netFlowRate \neq 0,$ and are separable otherwise.
+*Conjecture*:
+Let
+$$  a = inflowMassRate,~b = outflowVolumeRate,~c = netFlowRate, v= startingSolutionVolume, ~c\neq0, a\neq0 $$

+When both $a \neq 0$ and $c \neq 0$, a linear first order differential equation results.
+Otherwise, a separable first order differential equation results.

-Here is a proof that when $inflowConcentration \neq 0$ and $netFlowRate \neq 0,$ we get a linear first order differential equation.
+Here is a proof that when $a \neq 0$ and $c \neq 0,$ we get a linear first order differential equation, and a resulting formula for easily solving problems of this form.

-Given some initial conditions:

-$$ let~ a = inflowMassRate,~b = outflowVolumeRate,~c = netFlowRate, v= startingSolutionVolume, ~c\neq0, a\neq0 $$

-We can setup a differential equation:
+We can setup a differential equation by substituting these values into (15.1j):

 $$ dx = dt(a + \frac{bx}{v+ct}) $$